Jakob-worm/UrbanEchoes/README.md

-#Important
-The backend has been closed and deleted as the project is over

 # UrbanEchoes
 To run the app in debug:
     CD urban_echoes_flutter
     flutter run

-# Venv Use it to create acurate requirements.txt
+# Venv Use it to create accurate requirements.txt
 venv\Scripts\activate
 pip freeze > requirements.txt

 # Debug mode
-Because i cant ffigure out how to just have on global varibale multiple varibles need to be set to false in order toouse azure backend these inlude main.dart debug = false bird_observer_controller debug also needs to be set to false
+Because I can't figure out how to have one global variable, multiple variables need to be set to false to use the Azure backend.
+These include main.dart debug = false bird_observer_controller debug also needs to be set to false